-We have also developed a wide range of biological networks, with a particular focus on regulatory networks.
+We have also developed a wide range of approaches for analyzing and constructing biological networks, with a particular focus on regulatory networks.
 We constructed regulatory networks for data from the ENCODE and modENCODE projects, identifying functional modules and analyzing network hierarchy\cite{22955619}.
 To quantify the degree of hierarchy for a given hierarchical network, we defined a metric called hierarchical score maximization (HSM) \cite{25880651}.
-We also developed Loregic to integrat geneexpression and regulatory network data characterize the cooperativity of regulatory factors and interrelate gate logic with other aspects of regulation, such as indirect binding via protein-protein interactions, feed-forward loop motifs and global regulatory hierarchy\cite{25884877}.
+We also developed Loregic to integrate gene-expression and regulatory network data, characterize the cooperativity of regulatory factors and interrelate gate logic with other aspects of regulation, such as indirect binding via protein-protein interactions, feed-forward loop motifs and global regulatory hierarchy\cite{25884877}.
 We have also introduced several software tools for network analysis, including Topnet, tYNA and PubNet\cite{14724320, 17021160,16168087}.